matthjs/xai-gp/README.md

 We save the weights of our optimized model inside the `results/weights` directory.

+## Credits

+We utilize code from [mvaldenegro](https://github.com/mvaldenegro/keras-uncertainty) to determine the calibration of our models.

 # License
 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.